natalynyu/wanderlog-client/README.md

  Set up & Installation Instructions for Front End
  ------
- * Fork and clone React template - https://git.generalassemb.ly/natalynyu/react-crud
+ * Fork and clone repository
- * Created a git repository
+ * Checkout to a new branch
- * Made initial commit on Github
+ * Download dependencies using command npm install in terminal
+ * Use the command npm start in terminal to run application locally